aleaxit/gmpy/trunk/docs/mpfr.rst

     ai(x) returns the Airy function of x.

 **asin(...)**
     asin(x) returns the arc-sine of x. x is measured in radians.
+If context.allow_complex is True, then an *mpc* result will be returned for abs(x) > 1.

 **asinh(...)**
     asinh(x) return the inverse hyperbolic sine of x.